Orthogonal Matching Pursuit with Noisy and Missing Data: Low and High Dimensional Results: Introduction

 \subsection{Related Work}

 The problem of regression with noisy or missing covariates, in the high-dimensional regime, has recently attracted some attention, and several authors have considered this problem and made important contributions.
 Stadler and Buhlmann \cite{stadler2010missing} developed an EM algorithm to cope with missing data.
 While effective in practical examples, there does not seem to be a proof guaranteeing global convergence.
-Recent work has also considered the case of noisy covariates.
-Rosenbaum and Tsybakov \cite{rosenbaum2010sparse} proposed a convex-programming-based algorithm, which can be viewed as a modified Dantzig selector for noisy covariates.
-While they obtain some theoretical guarantees, their error bounds seem to be fairly weak.
-Recently, Loh and Wainwright \cite{loh2011nonconvex} studied the problem of noisy and missing data, and proposed a projected gradient descent algorithm.
-They show that their algorithm achieves a better error bounds than previous works.
-The crux of their method relies on an estimator (in the high-dimensional setting) of the covariance $X^{\top}X$ of the true sensing (or covariate) matrix $X$.
-In this sense, their work is related to work by Xu and You \cite{xu2007eiv} who consider a similar estimator but for noisy-regression in the low-dimensional setting.
-Because this is a high-dimensional problem, and the true covariance $X^{\top}X$ is rank-deficient, the natural estimator may be non-convex (not positive semi-definite).
-A key contribution there is to show that despite the non-convexity, the projected gradient descent algorithm succeeds in finding a near-optimal solution.
-The non-convexity, however, seems to require knowledge of $\|\beta^*\|_1$ in order to maintain bounded iterates.
+Recent work has considered adapting existing approaches for sparse regression with good theoretical properties to handle noisy/missing data.
+The work by Rosenbaum and Tsybakov~\cite{rosenbaum2010sparse,rosenbaum2011improved} is among the first to obtain theoretical guarantees.
+They propose using a modified version of the Dantzig selector (they called it the MU selector) as follows.
+Letting $\mathbf{y} = X \beta + \mathbf{e}$, and $Z = X + W$ denote the noisy version of the covariates (we define the setup precisely, below), the standard Dantzig selector would minimize $\|\beta\|_1$ subject to the condition $\| Z^{\top}(\mathbf{y} - Z \beta)\|_{\infty} \le \tau$.
+Instead, they solve $\| Z^{\top}(\mathbf{y} - Z \beta) + \mathbb{E}[W^{\top}W] \beta\|_{\infty} \le \mu\|\beta\|_1 + \tau$, thereby adjusting for the (expected) effect of the noise, $W$.
+Loh and Wainwright \cite{loh2011nonconvex} pursue a related approach, where they modify Lasso rather than the Dantzig selector.
+Rather than minimize $\|Z \beta - \mathbf{y}\|_2^2 + \lambda \|\beta\|_1$, they instead minimize a similarly adjusted objective: $\beta^{\top}(Z^{\top}Z - \mathbb{E}[W^{\top}W])\beta - 2\beta^{\top}Z^{\top}\mathbf{y} + \|\mathbf{y}\|_2^2 + \lambda \|\beta\|_1$.
+In this sense, their work is related to work by Xu and You~\cite{xu2007eiv} who consider a similar estimator but for noisy-regression in the low-dimensional setting.
+The modified Dantzig selector can be computed by solving a convex program.
+The modified Lasso formulation becomes non-convex.
+Interestingly, Loh and Wainwright show that the projected gradient descent algorithm finds a possibly local optimum that nevertheless has strong performance guarantees.